fstark/icl-1501/System_Programmers_Manual.md

 Section boundary, the branch functions, if executed, will transfer con­ trol to the Section that was previously set.
 Other functions are not affected.
-A "Set Memory Section" instruction is used to change the section context of the lAW for branch instructions.
+A "Set Memory Section" instruction is used to change the section context of the IAW for branch instructions.

-A jump to a new instruction location uses relative instruction addressing by adding or subtracting up to 15 instruction locations to or from the current lAW.
+A jump to a new instruction location uses relative instruction addressing by adding or subtracting up to 15 instruction locations to or from the current IAW.
 A Jump may be across a Section Boundary.

 ### ADDRESS NOTATIONS